intermine/im-docs/docs/system-requirements/hardware/index.rst

 Web server
 ~~~~~~~~~~
 FlyMine has a separate machine to run Tomcat to serve the webapp, this is the machine that actually runs the live InterMine code.
 For us this a 4 core machine with 8GB RAM.
-The cores are more important than the speed and for better caching, more RAM is required.
-The disk is not important.
+Disk space is not important because the cores are more important than the speed, and for better caching more RAM is required.

 modENCODE - identical machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~